Fair Allocation based on Diminishing Differences: Chores and Increasing Differences

-In case it exists, it can be found in time $O(M)$. \end{theorem} \begin{proof} We prove that the balanced-round-robin algorithm (Algorithm \ref{algo:roundrobin}), used in the proof of Theorem \ref{thm:nddpr}, produces an NIDPR allocation in our case.
+\ifdefined\DirectProof \begin{proof} We prove that the balanced-round-robin algorithm (Algorithm \ref{algo:roundrobin}), used in the proof of Theorem \ref{thm:nddpr}, produces an NIDPR allocation in our case.
 Let $X_i$ be the bundle allocated to agent $i$ by this algorithm.
 We prove that $n\cdot X_i \succsim^{NID}_i \allitems$ by the two conditions of Theorem \ref{thm:X-NID-Y}.

-Condition (i) is satisfied with equality, since by (a) each agent gets exactly $m$ items, so $|n\cdot X_i| = n m = M = |\allitems|$.
+Condition (i) is satisfied with equality, since by (a) each agent gets exactly $l$ items, so $|n\cdot X_i| = n l = m = |\allitems|$.

-Condition (ii) says that, for every $k\range{1}{M}$, the total level of the $k$ worst chores in the multi-bundle $n\cdot X_i$ is at least as large as the total level of the $k$ worst chores in $\allitems$.
+Condition (ii) says that, for every $k\range{1}{m}$, the total level of the $k$ worst chores in the multi-bundle $n\cdot X_i$ is at least as large as the total level of the $k$ worst chores in $\allitems$.
 In other words, the level-difference $\level_i((n\cdot X_i)^{k}) - \level_i(\allitems)$ must be at least 0 for every $k$.
 Note that each agent receives chores from best to worst.
 We are interested in levels of chores from worst to best, so we analyze the algorithm from the last round towards the first.
 We check that the total level-difference (the variable TotalLevelDiff in Algorithm \ref{algo:comparedd}) is always at least 0.

 The worst chore in $X_i$ is the chore given to agent $i$ in the last round.
 In the last round, only two chores remain to be allocated.
 By condition (b) the worst chores of the agents are different, hence the best remaining chores of the agents are also different.
 Hence, in the last round each agent receives a chore with a level of at least 2, so the level of the worst $2$ chores in $n\cdot X_i$ is at least $2$.
 The following table shows the levels and their differences for $k\in\{1,2\}$: